 The Platt College School of Medical Sciences Bachelor's program in Health Care Management helps students gain the skills they need to pursue managerial positions in the health care field.
-The Bachelor of Arts in Health Care Management is designed for applicants with an Academic Associate's degree or above.
+The Bachelor of Arts in Health Care Management is designed for applicants with an Academic Associate's degree or above in a related subject.